shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 ## Model Usage

 1. Download the data from [here](https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-256x256-resized/data), and unzip it into a directory called `data/` in the top level.
 This is a downsized version of the original dataset with images of size 256x256.
-A stratified (i.e. equal proportion of benign vs. malignant images) train/test/validation split should then be created from `train-metadat.csv`, using the `create_train_test_split()` function in `src/dataset.py` like so:
+A stratified (i.e. equal proportion of benign vs. malignant images) train/test/validation split should then be created from `train-metadata.csv`, using the `create_train_test_split()` function in `src/dataset.py` like so:
     ```python
     # DATA_DIR points to data/, see src/util.py
     create_train_test_split(DATA_DIR)